epics-containers/epics-containers.github.io/main/_sources/tutorials/generic_ioc.md.txt

-only argument to `install.sh` is the git tag for the version of the support module required. `ibek-support` is a submodule used by all the Generic IOC projects that contains recipes for building support modules, it will be covered in more detail as we learn to add our own recipe for lakeshore340 below.
+only argument to `install.sh` is the git tag for the version of the support module required. `ibek-support` is a submodule used by all the Generic IOC projects that contains recipes for building support modules, it will be covered in more detail as we learn to add our own recipe for the lakeshore340 below.

 You may think that there is a lot of duplication here e.g. `asyn` appears 3 times.
 However, this is explicitly done to make the build cache more efficient and speed up development.
 For example we could copy everything out of the ibek-support directory in a single command but then if I changed a StreamDevice ibek-support file the build would have to re-fetch and re-make all the support modules.
 By only copying the files we are about to use in the next step we can massively increase the build cache hit rate.

 :::{note}
-These changes to the Dockerfile mean that if we were to exit the devcontainer, and then run `./build` again, it would would add the `asyn` and `StreamDevice` support modules to the container image.
+These changes to the Dockerfile mean that if we were to exit the devcontainer, and then run `./build` again, it would would add the `asyn` and
+`StreamDevice` support modules to the container image.
 Re-launching the devcontainer would then have the new support modules available right away.

 This is a common pattern for working in these devcontainers.
 You can try out installing anything you need.
 Then once happy with it, add the commands to the Dockerfile, so that these changes become permanent.
 :::

 ## Prepare The ibek-support Submodule